-

 Can an entity’s economic owners propose matters for a vote or call a special meeting?
 If so, what is the procedure?

 Under the Companies Act, shareholders holding 5% or more of a company’s total voting rights can require a company’s directors to convene a meeting of the company’s shareholders.
 The request must state the general nature of the business to be dealt with at the meeting and the text of any resolution intended to be moved at the meeting.
-The directors must circulate a notice of general meeting within 21 days of receiving the request and convene a general meeting within 28 days of that notice.
+The directors must circulate a notice of the general meeting within 21 days of receiving the request and convene a general meeting within 28 days of that notice.
 If they fail to do so, the petitioning shareholders can convene the meeting themselves.
 Shareholders of private companies have a corresponding statutory right to require the company’s directors to circulate a written resolution.
 However, shareholders have no right to circulate a written resolution if the directors fail to do so and would instead need to call a general meeting.
-As a result, we do not see this mechanism used frequently.
+As a result, we do not see this mechanism frequently used.

 Shareholders holding 5% or more of a company’s total voting rights (or at least 100 members each holding on average £100 of paid-up capital) can also require the directors to circulate to shareholders a statement of not more than 1,000 words with respect to any matter or business proposed to be dealt with at an upcoming general meeting.
 The request must identify the statement to be circulated and be received by the company at least one week before the general meeting to which it relates.